esheldon/nsim/config/README.md

         - more nrand?
 - run-ggnr02zmcal-degrade04
     - smaller run with nrand=100

 - run-ggnr02zmcal-degrade05
-    - smaller run still with nrand=40
+    - smaller run with nrand=40
     - start fac of 1000 instead of 10, still 40 randomizations
+    - I was averaging ellipticity with noshear in there too.
+Could this make a difference at the few in ten thousand level?

-- run-ggnr02zmcal-degrade06
+- run-ggnr02zmcal-degrade06?
     - smaller run still with nrand=40
     - what mean ellipticity should we use?
 Probably the one averaged over the 4 sheared galaxy images
-    - I was averaging ellipticity with noshear in there too.
-Could this make a difference at the few in ten thousand level?

 - run-ggnr02zmcal-degrade-diffn01
     - same_noise: False